geirolz/advxml/docs/Zoom.md

 ---
 ### Attributes and Text
-Advxml provides also an `XmlContetZoom` to read attributes and text from an NodeSeq instance.
+Advxml also provides an `XmlContetZoom` to read attributes and text from a NodeSeq instance.
 `XmlContetZoom` syntax is added to `NodeSeq`, `F[NodeSeq]`, `XmlZoom` and `BindedXmlZoom` using implicit class.

-You can use `/@` to get an attribute or `textM` to get the node text.
+We can use `/@` to get an attribute value or `textM` to get the node text.
 ```scala
 import advxml.core.transform.XmlZoom.root
 import advxml.core.transform.{BindedXmlZoom, XmlZoom}